Advance Care Planning & End of Life Decisions

 - Choose one person wisely.
 The person chosen to be your medical power of attorney should be someone who is familiar with your wishes and is willing to carry them out for you should the need arise.
 Someone who expresses doubts or discomfort about it isn't the right person.
 It should only be one person with one alternate, not a group of people.
 Family members making medical decisions by committee often leads to disagreements and in the worst case scenarios, court cases and permanent family discord.

 For more information about advanced directives or IPOST, speak with your physician.
-A free power of attorney for health care form (advance directive) is available from the Iowa State Bar Association.
+A free living will and medical power of attorney form (advance directive) is available from the Iowa State Bar Association.

 You can download an IPOST, get one from your primary care physician or Mary Greeley Hospice.
 More information is also available from the Iowa Department of Public Health.